Strasburg stars as Nats rout Astros 12-3 for 2-0 Series lead

 Suzuki sent Verlander's 100th pitch sailing above the seats in left field to start the inning and put the Nationals on top.
 Ryan Pressly, who left Game 6 of the ALCS with a knee injury, took over and didn't look right from the start.

+"Where would you like me to start?
+The leadoff homer?
+That's what happened," he said.
+"It started with the leadoff homer and then a tough at-bat with Robles."

-Michael A. Taylor padded the lead further when he hit a solo shot off Chris Devenski in the ninth.
+Michael A. Taylor padded the lead further when he hit a solo homer off Chris Devenski in the ninth.

 The only time Strasburg was under any kind of real duress after the first inning came when Yuli Gurriel doubled with one out in the sixth before the Nationals intentionally walked Yordan Alvarez.
 But slumping Carlos Correa hit a weak fly ball for an out before rookie pinch-hitter Kyle Tucker struck out to allow Strasburg to wriggle out of the jam and end his solid night.